 Medatrax is the Internet based case tracking system.
 It can be accessed either on a computer, a tablet, or on a smart phone.
 It is imperative that data is entered correctly.
 The Assistant Program Director will be monitoring the clinical case numbers frequently.
 Final program transcripts are printed from the data entered into this system.
 The AFN program covers the cost of Medatrax.
-Failure to maintain accurate records will result in the student being placed on probation.
-If the problem is not rectified, the student may be dismissed.
+Failure to maintain accurate records will result in disciplinary action.
+Falsification of records will be reported to the Honor Council in accordance with the Honor Code.